 Sleepwalking is when someone walks or carries out complex activities while not fully awake.

-It usually occurs during a period of deep sleep.
-This peaks during the early part of the night, so sleepwalking tends to occur in the first few hours after falling asleep.
+It usually happens during a period of deep sleep.
+This peaks during the early part of the night, so sleepwalking tends to happen in the first few hours after falling asleep.

 Sleepwalking can start at any age but is more common in children.
 It's thought 1 in 5 children will sleepwalk at least once.
 Most grow out of it by the time they reach puberty, but it can sometimes persist into adulthood.

 Why some people sleepwalk

 The exact cause of sleepwalking is unknown, but it seems to run in families.
 You're more likely to sleepwalk if other members of your close family have or had sleepwalking behaviours or night terrors.

 The following things can trigger sleepwalking or make it worse:

 - infection with a high temperature, especially in children

 - certain types of medicine, such as some sedatives

 - being startled by a sudden noise or touch, causing abrupt waking from deep sleep